imranhossainemi/capstone_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> All credit goes to Microverse and Figma
+> All credit goes to <a href="https://www.behance.net/adagio07"> Cindy Shin in Behance </a> for design

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>